 Your Coast FI number varies depending on how old you are.
 The question will be whether your $500,000 has enough time to compound the rest of the way to financial independence without further contributions.

-Coast FIRE offers an alternative path to financial independence, emphasizing front-loading savings and allowing investments to grow over time.
+Coast FI offers an alternative path to financial independence, emphasizing front-loading savings and allowing investments to grow over time.

-By achieving a significant savings milestone early on, individuals can enjoy a sense of financial security and strike a balance between work and personal fulfillment. â—†
+By achieving a significant savings milestone early on, you can enjoy a sense of financial security and strike a balance between work and personal fulfillment. â—†